sbanati/awesome_planner/README.md

 This project is a Javascript challenge where I was given a starter code for a simple calender application.
 The user in mind can be anyone, but it is designed for someone with a typical working day schedule of 9am - 5pm.
 <br><br>
 I was given an HTML/CSS/and Java file that had 9am - 11am.
-I was tasked with coding the GUI elements and the logic.<br>
+I was tasked with coding the GUI elements and the logic.
 I also needed to add some save functionality using localstorage.
-The starter code provided used the Day.js library to work with date and time. <br>
+The starter code provided used the Day.js library to work with date and time.
 I was given freedom to use any Javascript solution to handle the functionality.
 The project was powered by dynamically updated HTML and CSS powered by jQuery